ahmedragab20/ar-catch/README.md

        * will discuss the difference between them later in the options table section.
        */
       fullPath: URL,
-      // this options object will be combined with the default options object
+      // This options object will be combined with the default options object
       // but it will override the default options object if there's a conflict
       // ex: if you have a "headers" property in the default options object with a value of "content-type: "something not similar to this one", and you have a "headers" property in this object with a value of "content-type: "application/json", the value of the "headers" property in the default options object will be overridden with the value of the "headers" property in this object
       options: {
         headers: { "Content-Type": "application/json" },
-        // the GET method doesn't support a body,
+        // The GET method doesn't support a body,
         // but you can still use it and it'll be handled in the background
         // to fit the fetch() method syntax
         body: {